 Course Objectives: To integrate knowledge of scene safety practices and patient assessment findings with knowledge of epidemiology and pathophysiology to form a field impression.
 This includes developing a list of differential diagnoses through clinical reasoning to modify the assessment and formulate a treatment plan.

-Instructor: Wayne Fahy or Mary Jund and Dr. Kevin Franks
+Instructor: Wayne Fahy and Mary Jund

-Office: Trinity Riverside, 1900 8th Ave SE Minot ND
+Office: 1900 8th Ave SE Minot ND

 Office Hours: By appointment.